 As a tool for collecting, analysing, and presenting data about your various swings, SwingSmart is extremely impressive, The “dashboard” is the main display node which will show you the various elements of your swing.
 This node is presented as a circle with different (and customisable) sections, including the tempo of your shot, shaft lean, max club speed, face angle data, club path, and your angle of attack.
 Because of the clean and empowering interface, you are able to choose which of these variables gets presented and in which section of the circle – in this sense it is a customisable experience that can be tailored to suit each individual golfer’s needs.

 The app is a good tool for logging each of your swing sessions over time, with data stored chronologically so that you can track your progress through time and replay historical swings for you to compare and contrast with your most recent ones.
 The 3D swing view also plays back a dynamic representation of your swing on the screen, giving you the ability to remove the human figure from the screen in order to look at the different-coloured lines representing your backswing, downswing, and follow-through trajectories.
 Note that you can also select from a massive database of clubs, so you don’t have to worry about finding a matching one on which to build your swing data.

 Tips from Kostis

 There’s a few extra features included in the app to sweeten the deal as well.
 This specifically refers to video-based golfing tips that may teach some tips and tricks to beginners.
-These tips are from none other than pro Peter Kostis of the Golfers Academy.
+These tips are from none other than pro Peter Kostis, check his academy out here - http://www.peterkostis.com/.
 You’ll find nine videos altogether, each explaining and giving tips about the various elements of your swing such as path and tempo, as well as branching out into other areas, such as adjusting the shape of the swing and learning to control distance on shorter shots.